-To be able to reduce loneliness, it is vital to understand the root causes.
-To understand the root causes, one need to be able to accurately measure the different aspects of loneliness and underlying loneliness.
 Perhaps one of the reasons that loneliness has not decreased may be that the monitoring of it is poorly understood.
 Loneliness, and its overarching concept of social connection is, after all, multi-dimensional with no clear consensus on a single definition of the concept.
 Further, different measurements of social connection do not correlate well with one another, suggesting that in fact they are not measuring the same construct across studies (Holt-Lunstad, 2018; see also Maes et al., 2022).
 The interchangeable use of instruments that measure very different indicators of social connection (and its link to related concepts, like health) could therefore pose a threat to the very understanding of social connection (see also Pomeroy et al, 2023, calling for such a consensus).